 This fits right in line with research that suggests that men and women with anxious attachment styles are more likely to try to restart the relationship.

 Confident women will look to move on, rather than going back to something that didn’t work for them in the past.
+Moving forward is their way of life.

 And you know what?
 These women are on to something because it’s almost always better to avoid taking back an ex-girlfriend who dumped you.
+It’s better to instead focus on self-improvement, instead of the false hope of rebuilding a romantic relationship with a woman who has already seen fit to break up with you once.

 5: You’ve Been Apart Longer Than You Were Together

 Getting over a breakup means moving on from the relationship and accepting it as part of your past, instead of your future.
+It also means accepting your negative emotions, including allowing yourself to feel sad, angry, and lost.

 To add to this, the same study also showed that predictably, autonomy declined in the first two weeks after the breakup but by week 3 started to rise, as seen below.